makersinstitute/android-academy/instructions/w12d1 - GoogleMaps.md

 7. Add statement for get Location of user and show on Maps in onConnected() method
     ```
+    //When our client finally connects to the location services, the onConnected() method will be called
     @Override
     public void onConnected(@Nullable Bundle bundle) {
         Log.d(TAG, "Location service connected");